oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/02_DPCPP_Program_Structure/Readme.md

 ## Purpose
-The hands-on exercises in this notebook present six basic DPC++ programs that illustrate the elements of a DPC++ application.
-You can modify the source code in some of the exercises to become more familiar with DPC++ programming concepts.
+The hands-on exercises in this notebook present six basic SYCL programs that illustrate the elements of a SYCL application.
+You can modify the source code in some of the exercises to become more familiar with SYCL programming concepts.
 This workshop is designed to be used on the DevCloud and includes details on how to submit batch jobs on DevCloud environment.

 ## License
 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.